libingyao/mcatCS/README.md

 All of these dependencies can be found in main directory.

 Suppose you already have catalogs in various band in your computers.
-After install all these software, you can run the program in /mcatCS/Grouped Spatial Index File Generation/src/GSIF_main.cpp.
+After install all these software, you can run the program in /mcatCS/Grouped Spatial Index File Generation/GSIF_main.cpp.
 The function of 'Tree to Protobuf' is used to generate index file.
 Then you will get the index files, run the program in /mcatCS/Min-conflict Data Layout Strategy/min-conflict data layout.cpp to lay out the index files.

 ## Query examples

-After these steps, you can cross-match and query certain celestial object data from the catalogs using the function 'Protobuf to Tree' in /mcatCS/Grouped Spatial Index File Generation/src/GSIF_main.cpp.
+After these steps, you can cross-match and query certain celestial object data from the catalogs using the function 'Protobuf to Tree' in /mcatCS/Grouped Spatial Index File Generation/GSIF_main.cpp.
+You can run the program on several servers using /mcatCS/Grouped Spatial Index File Generation/send.cpp to send the query command to all the servers.

-Input the coordinates: 43.5923, -89.9253
+The example of Input command: 43.5923, -89.9253

 Then, you will get all the celestial coordinate information and the celestial line number in their original catalog that matched with the coordinates of the input.